 A career in nuclear medicine technology is a highly specialized area of diagnostic imaging.
 While a nuclear medicine technologist still focuses on taking images of internal organs and systems, they are also responsible for administering radioactive drugs that help possible trouble areas show up on the images they take.
 Nuclear medicine technologists then work closely with physicians and other specialists to interpret the images they take.
 Other typical responsibilities of a nuclear medicine technologist include:

-counseling patients on imagine procedures
+- Counseling patients on imagine procedures

-protecting themselves and patients from unnecessary exposure to the chemicals with which they work
+- Protecting themselves and patients from unnecessary exposure to the chemicals with which they work

-Some states require that nuclear medicine technologists be licensed within the state while others accept national certification and still others do not require any specific certification.
+Some states require that nuclear medicine technologists be licensed within the state, while others accept national certification, and still, others do not require any specific certification.
 Certification is available from the ARRT or the Nuclear Medicine Technology Certification Board (NMTCB).

 The following links can help shed light on the reality of becoming a nuclear medicine technologist and should make it easier to decide whether this might be the right diagnostic imaging career for you:

-“Nuclear Medicine Technologists,” O*NET OnLine: As with a host of other professions, O*NET OnLine provides a good overview as to what a nuclear medicine technologist may be called, what technologies they are expected to know, and what geographies have the highest demand for this particular career.
+- “Nuclear Medicine Technologists,” O*NET OnLine: As with a host of other professions, O*NET OnLine provides a good overview as to what a nuclear medicine technologist may be called, what technologies they are expected to know, and what geographies have the highest demand for this particular career.

-“Nuclear Medicine Technology,” Mayo Clinic: The Mayo School of Health Sciences gives a good description of the field as part of the application process for their Minnesota-based training program.
+- “Nuclear Medicine Technology,” Mayo Clinic: The Mayo School of Health Sciences gives a good description of the field as part of the application process for their Minnesota-based training program.

-“Technologist – Careers in Nuclear Medicine,” Society of Nuclear Medicine and Molecular Imaging: Review the role of the nuclear medicine technologist including information on available educational programs and different career paths technologists can take.
+- “Technologist – Careers in Nuclear Medicine,” Society of Nuclear Medicine and Molecular Imaging: Review the role of the nuclear medicine technologist, including information on available educational programs and different career paths technologists can take.

-The Computed Tomography Technologist Career
+Become a Computed Tomography (CT) Technologist

 The responsibilities of a CT technologist are similar to that of an MRI technologist, only with their specific type of machinery and include:

-patient transfer and safety
+- Patient transfer and safety

-machine maintenance, including changing any necessary settings
+- Machine maintenance, including changing any necessary settings

-interfacing with physicians
+- Interfacing with physicians

 CT technologists can earn national computed tomography certification from the ARRT.
 Applicants must have prior standing with the ARRT in either radiography or nuclear medicine technology before pursuing their CT certification.